Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 B&B Italia Sofa Reviews (2026)

-B&B Italia is firmly in the luxury-sofa tier, and many of its best-known systems pair modular flexibility with a clean, architectural look.
-To see how that translates in everyday use, I compared four models on seat comfort, back support, depth fit, heat buildup, durability, cleaning, and how easy each layout was to live around.
+B&B Italia sits firmly in the luxury-sofa tier, and many of its best-known systems blend modular flexibility with a clean, architectural look.
+In our hands-on testing, we compared four current models for seat comfort, back support, depth fit, heat buildup, durability, cleaning, and how easy each layout was to live with day to day.

 Product Overview